2016 Minneapolis shooting: Attack

 Anthony Sawina, aged 26, was leaving a bar with friends at 2:30 a.m. when they encountered a group of five Somali men wearing traditional qamis, who had been playing basketball nearby and were walking towards their car.
 The Somali men were on their way to a mosque for Ramadan prayers.
-One of Sawina's friends said, “What’s that dress you’re wearing?” and offered to shake hands.
-Instead of shaking hands, the Somali men continued to climb into their car and another of Sawina's companions shouted, “Fuck Muslims.”
+One of Sawina's friends said, "What's that dress you're wearing?" and offered to shake hands.
+Instead of shaking hands, the Somali men continued to climb into their car and another of Sawina's companions shouted, "Fuck Muslims."
 When one of the Somalis objected to the remark, Sawina allegedly shouted, "What if someone said it?
 What if?"
 At this point, Sawina was alleged to have drawn a gun and begun shooting at the Somalis, hitting the car windshield.
 Two of the Somalis were shot in the leg and treated at a hospital.
 The victims later stated they heard Sawina say "I’m going to kill you all."

 Investigation

-Anthony Sawina had two previous convictions for carrying a handgun without a permit.
-Sawina was charged with multiple counts of second-degree assault with a dangerous weapon.
+Anthony Sawina was captured on July 21, 2016, and a handgun was found in his possession.
+Sawina had two previous convictions for carrying a handgun without a permit.
+He was charged with multiple counts of second-degree assault with a dangerous weapon.
 His bail was set at $75,000 and faced up to seven years in prison.
 The police confirmed on June 30 that they were investigating the incident as a hate crime.
 The FBI also reviewed the case as a hate crime and for potential federal civil rights charges.